 In addition, the applying organization it must have:

-This self-assessment tool is intended to provide guidance on your organization's readiness to submit an application for the International Association for Continuing Education and Training (IACET) Authorized Provider (AP) accreditation.
+This self-assessment tool is intended to provide guidance on your organization's readiness to submit an application for the International Association for Continuing Education and Training (IACET) Accredited Provider (AP) accreditation.

 Applicants can apply for AP accreditation on behalf of an entire organization or for a specific unit or department within an organization.
 What matters: that the provider operates under a single set of policies and processes and possesses authority, responsibility and administrative control over the learning that is offered by the organization.